zg2pro/spring-rest-basis/README.md

 [![codecov](https://codecov.io/gh/zg2pro/spring-rest-basis/branch/master/graph/badge.svg)](https://codecov.io/gh/zg2pro/spring-rest-basis/branch/master)

 # spring-rest-basis
-utility configuration of spring's RestTemplate when implementing a Restful infrastructure, includes goodies for ssl, auto translation of variables from java to json, logging
+utility configuration of spring's RestTemplate when implementing a Restful infrastructure, includes goodies for ssl, auto-translation of variables from java to json, logging

 Consult the wiki for more information on how to use: https://github.com/zg2pro/spring-rest-basis/wiki